wholebody3d/wholebody3d/README.md

-# Human3.6m 3D-wholebody extension dataset
+# Human3.6M 3D WholeBody Dataset

 This is the official repository for the paper "TBD Paper name".
+The repo contains Human3.6M 3D WholeBody (H3WB) annotations proposed in this paper.

-## What do we provide
+## What is Human3.6M 3D WholeBody

-This is an extension of [Human3.6m dataset](http://vision.imar.ro/human3.6m/) which contains 100k image-2D-3D wholebody
+Human3.6M 3D WholeBody is the first large-scale dataset for 3D whole-body pose estimation.
+It is an extension of [Human3.6m dataset (http://vision.imar.ro/human3.6m/) which contains 100k image-2D-3D wholebody annotations of 133 joints each.
+The skeleton layout is the same as
-annotations of 133 joints each.
-The skeleton layout is the same as [COCO-Wholebody dataset](https://github.com/jin-s13/COCO-WholeBody).
+[COCO-Wholebody dataset](https://github.com/jin-s13/COCO-WholeBody).

 An example of the annotations: